 Being a single parent brings numerous questions and often lots of uncertainty.
+Can you do it alone?
+You can, but it will be a challenge.
+Answering the question is something you have to do for yourself.
 Many women struggle with fears of failing or feelings that life is unjust.
 If you are a single parent, chances are you are interested in finding ways to make the most of your situation.
 Here are some suggestions:

 Doing It Alone: Common Challenges: